RogerParkinson/kotlin-library-template/Readme.md

     mavenCentral()
 }
 ```
-That is so far unchanged from the generated code, but if I need other repositories such as MavenCentral, then that's where they go.

-My dependencies are also unchanged so far:
+My actual dependencies are unchanged so far:
 ```
 dependencies {
     // Use the Kotlin JDK 8 standard library.